contest-framework/server-old/README.md

 [![Dependency Status](https://david-dm.org/kevgo/tertestrial-server.svg)](https://david-dm.org/kevgo/tertestrial-server)
 [![devDependency Status](https://david-dm.org/kevgo/tertestrial-server/dev-status.svg)](https://david-dm.org/kevgo/tertestrial-server#info=devDependencies)

-_Tertestrial runs your tests for the files you are currently working on, using hotkeys from inside your code editor._
+_Tertestrial runs your tests for the file you are currently working on, using hotkeys from inside your code editor._

 It can be configured to work with all test frameworks,